ollipal/useRust/README.md

 1. Have an existing React or SolidJS project
 2. `npx userust init NAME` will compile and install a custom useRust hook to your project
 3. Make changes to `./NAME/src/lib.rs`
-4. `npm run build-NAME` will recompile the `useRust`-hook
+4. `npm run NAME:build` will recompile the `useRust`-hook

-Alternatively you can use `npm run watch-NAME` to automatically recompile after changes to Rust code
+Alternatively you can use `npm run NAME:watch` to automatically recompile after changes to Rust code

 Uses [wasm-bindgen](https://rustwasm.github.io/wasm-bindgen/).
 See Rust code examples at its [documentation page](https://rustwasm.github.io/wasm-bindgen/).